 For your application at the University of Oldenburg, you do only need to upload a digital version of your documents (and the translation if necessary) at the portal of uni-assist.
 You do not need to send any certified copies for your application, as you need to present the original documents for your registration at the registrar's office once you arrive in Oldenburg.

-(Exceptions from these regulations affect applicants from Iran.)
+(Exceptions from these regulations affect applicants with a degree from China or Vietnam.
+Please contact for information)

 For holders of a German Bachelor's degree: